Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Introduction

 \subsection{On the relation with the small time heat kernel asymptotics}

-The new invariant $\rho$ introduced in this paper, together with the curvature-like invariants of the dynamics, characterize in the Riemannian case the small time heat kernel expansion on the diagonal associated with a weighted Laplacian $\Delta_{\mu}=\text{div}_{\mu}\nabla$.
+The volume geodesic derivative $\rho$ introduced in this paper, together with the curvature-like invariants of the dynamics, characterize in the Riemannian case the small time heat kernel expansion on the diagonal associated with a weighted Laplacian $\Delta_{\mu}=\text{div}_{\mu}\nabla$.

 Indeed let us consider a weighted Riemannian manifold $(M,g,\mu)$ with $\mu=e^{\psi}\text{vol}_{g}$, and denote by $p_{\mu}(t,x,y)$ the fundamental solution of the heat equation $\partial_{t}-\Delta_{\mu}=0$ associated with $\Delta_{\mu}$.
 Recall that $\Delta_{\mu}=\Delta_{g}+g(\nabla \psi,\nabla\cdot)$, where $\Delta_{g}$ is the Laplace-Beltrami operator of $(M,g)$.
 One has the following small time asymptotics (see for instance \cite{bismutbook})